jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

   MyDomainLibrary1,
   MyDomainLibrary1
-} from './path/to/location.jv'; // only use the named libraries, access via qualified name use { MyDomainLibrary called MyLibraryAlias} from './path/to/location.jv'; // only use the named library, access via qualified name using the alias
+} from './path/to/location.jv'; // only use the named libraries, access via qualified name use { MyDomainLibrary as MyLibraryAlias} from './path/to/location.jv'; // only use the named library, access via qualified name using the alias
 ```

 References to these used elements is by their qualified name (unless altered by an alias).